edgio-docs/edgio-docs/src/pages/guides/limits.md

 Move all build-time dependencies such as webpack, babel, etc... to devDependencies, rerun npm | yarn install, and try to deploy again.
 ```

 Following are the possible fixes that would help you reduce serverless bundle size by better engineering.
-If none of these does it, feel free to raise an issue on [Edgio Forums](https://forum.layer0.co).
+If none of these does it, feel free to raise an issue on [{{ PRODUCT }} Forums](https://forum.layer0.co).

 #### Possible Fix [1]: Segregating devDependencies from dependencies {/*segregate-devdependencies-from-dependencies*/}